saulpelan/BHSCT-PAS-Scripts/README.md

 # CRT-PAS-Scripts
-Scripts which aid the maintenance of the PAS system through the CRT virtual terminal.
+Scripts which aid the maintenance of the PAS system through the VanDyke Software's CRT terminal emulator.